maforn/microPandOS/README.md

 #### Memcpy
 We had to reimplement memcpy in the [utils](/phase2/utils.c) as the compiler substituted the * (dereferencing) with memcpy automatically when handling structures.

+#### Frame Selection for Virtual Memory
+The algorithm used to select a RAM frame for a page of virtual memory combines a FIFO algorithm with a linear search for a free frame.
+The FIFO approach chooses frames circularly, while the other approach scans the table of frames looking for the first unoccupied one.
+The two methods work independently and are used in sequence.
+First, the swap table is scanned in search of a free frame.
+If one is found, it is used.
+Otherwise, the FIFO algorithm is called, which will select in constant time the frame following the last one chosen (by FIFO).
+If the linear search picks the same frame that FIFO would pick, FIFO's pointer moves to the next frame.
+It is necessary to prevent subsequent selections of the same frame.

 ## Memory Management:
 μPandOS uses 32-bit addresses, giving rise to a 2<sup>32</sup> byte (4 GB) address space.
 The 4 GB address space is logically divided into four chunks/spaces as follows:
 ![Ksegs divison](/images/ksegs.png)